 If there is no leakage from the flask, then m_3 should be same as m_2 , which indicates that the acetone that has evaporated is still in the flask.
+This is consistent with the principle of conservation of mass for physical and chemical processes.
 It is also important to realize that this acetone gas has a mass which is contributing to mass of the flask even now.
-Please note the flask also has air in it which also has mass and exerts gravitational force on the flask, but this force is balanced by buoyancy force of surrounding air and hence, the mass of air does not contribute to the masses of flask.
+Please note the flask also has air in it which also has mass and exerts gravitational force on the flask, but this mass of air does not contribute to the mass readings of flask as this air is always present in that space even when the zero of balance was set.